NitroHxC/FirebaseOpenAICloudFunctionProxy/README.md

 *BEWARE*: `onCall` is for use with Firebase SDK, and is different from `onRequest` which is the callback for an HTTP request.

-In this repo the function is called `postOpenAIProdigy` because I used it for an app I made called `Prodigy` , and I deployed it to the `europe-west1` region.
+In this repo the function is called `postOpenAIProdigy` because I used it for an app I made called "Prodigy" , and I deployed it to the `europe-west1` region.

 To deploy your function to firebase, run the following command in the terminal:
 ```